 Historians recognize that 1 Corinthians 15:3–5 is an ancient creed tracing to the beginning of the church and to experiences of Jesus’s resurrection from the time immediately following Jesus’s death on the cross.
 Early Christians recorded those who believed that Jesus bodily rose from the dead and believed they touched Jesus’s scars and ate with him after Jesus rose (Luke 23:36–43; John 20:19–29; 21:4–14).

-Historians recognize that a persecutor of the church, Saul of Tarsus, experienced an appearance of Jesus’s resurrected and he converted to the faith (1 Cor 15:3–8).
-Likewise, historians admit that Jesus’s brothers disbelieved, and they came to believe and became preachers because of experiencing Jesus’s resurrection (1 Cor 9:5; Gal 1:18–19).
+Historians recognize that a persecutor of the church, Saul of Tarsus, experienced an appearance of Jesus resurrected and he converted to the faith (1 Cor 15:3–8).
+Likewise, historians admit that Jesus’s brothers disbelieved, and they came to believe and became preachers by experiencing Jesus’s resurrection (1 Cor 9:5; Gal 1:18–19).
 Jesus’s resurrection has the best explanative power to account for all of these facts.

 Evidences of Jesus’s Miracles